From OpenClaw to Hermes Agent

 1.1 SOUL.md and AGENTS.md: Two Entry Points, Different Roles

 Hermes’s configuration entry point is the ~/.hermes/ directory.
-Two files are automatically injected into the system prompt on every session start, each with a distinct responsibility:
+Two categories of content are injected into the system prompt on every session start, each with a distinct responsibility:

-• SOUL.md: The identity layer.
+• SOUL.md: The identity layer (global).
 Defines “who this AI is” — name, core behavioral principles, security hard rules.
-This evolves slowly and forms the values foundation of the entire system.
+Loaded only from ~/.hermes/SOUL.md, follows the Hermes instance rather than any project — it’s slot #1 in the system prompt.

-Both are injected, but with different focus: SOUL.md is “who am I” written for the AI; AGENTS.md is “how do I handle this task” written for the AI.
+The key distinction: SOUL.md travels with the agent globally; AGENTS.md travels with the project.
 In the OpenClaw era, both types of information were mixed across IDENTITY.md and AGENTS.md with fuzzy boundaries; Hermes splits them explicitly so each can evolve independently.

 1.2 SOUL.md: From Identity Description to Behavioral Constitution